Rigonz/GeographicCentroids/README.md

 An example of the differences between geographic and demographic centroids, and the displacement of the demographic centroid in the last 20 years can be seen in the repository: [pics](https://github.com/Rigonz/GeographicCentroids/blob/master/pics/).

+## Warning
+The geographic centroid of Russia seems to be wrong, all other countries seem good.
+Will have to look.

 ![countries](/pics/GeoCentroids.png)
 ![regions](/pics/RegionCentroids.png)